harry-gibson/dl_image_segmentation/README.md

 This format is equivalent to that created by the ArcGIS [Export Training Data For Deep Learning](https://pro.arcgis.com/en/pro-app/latest/tool-reference/image-analyst/export-training-data-for-deep-learning.htm) tool in the "Classified Tiles" format.
 Following the ESRI convention we refer to the files as "image chips".

 The images retrieved comprise a mosaic of available imagery, after optionally filtering by date range and cloud cover.
-At each pixel the output value is taken from the image that is closest in time to a specified reference date  (whilst also optionally falling between a min/max date and having cloud cover not greater than that specified).
+At each pixel the output value is selected by a choice of methods: either taken from the image that is closest in time to a specified reference date  (whilst also optionally falling between a min/max date and having cloud cover not greater than that specified); or a median of pixels remaining after cloud masking and optional date filtering.

 Image retrieval can be run in parallel on a single machine; speed varies based on the response time of the DL API and depends on the size of images and the size of the catalog.
 As a guide, retrieving VHR RGB data from the Airbus Pleiades dataset to 256x256 pixel tiles averages about 4 images per second when appropriately parallelised.